ambarishg/CareerRecommender/README.md

 <hr />

-Located in  `ui folder`
-The Front-End Kubernetes Service has the UI and calls the Recommender Service
+Located in  `ui folder`.The Front-End Kubernetes Service has the UI and calls the Recommender Service

 |  FileName  |  Description |